Biden's new abortion ad features woman who says she almost died because of Texas ban - ExBulletin

 Biden's new abortion ad features woman who says she almost died because of Texas ban

-President Joe Biden's campaign released its latest abortion ad hours after the election after former President Donald Trump said he believed abortion laws should be left to the states, bypassing the national ban desired by some of its supporters.
+President Joe Biden's campaign released its latest abortion ad for the 2024 election, hours after former President Donald Trump said he believed abortion laws should be left to the states, circumventing the national ban desired by some of its supporters.

-The 60-second ad, which first aired Monday on MSNBC, focuses on Amanda Zurawski, a Texas woman who sued the state after, she said, nearly dying of a miscarriage.
-In the video, Zurawski and her husband, Josh, explain how they started buying things for the baby while Amanda was pregnant, including a baby book.
+The 60-second ad, which first aired on MSNBC Monday, focuses on Amanda Zurawski, a Texas woman who sued the state after she said she nearly died of a miscarriage.
+In the video, Zurawski and her husband Josh explained how they started buying things for the baby while Amanda was pregnant, including a baby book.

 “At 18 weeks, Amanda's water broke,” the ad text reads.
 “She had a miscarriage.”

-As the couple continues to recount their memories of the pregnancy, on-screen text reads: “Because Donald Trump killed Roe v.
-Wade, Amanda was denied standard medical care to prevent infection, abortion .”
+As the couple continued to recount their memories of the pregnancy, on-screen text read: “Because Donald Trump killed Roe v.
+Wade, Amanda was denied standard medical care to prevent infection, a abortion.”

-Doctors were forced to send Amanda home, and three days later she ended up in intensive care with sepsis, according to the announcement.
+Doctors were forced to send Amanda home and three days later, Amanda ended up in intensive care with sepsis, according to the announcement.

 “She almost died twice,” it reads.
 “The infection has caused so much damage that Amanda may never get pregnant again.”

-The commercial ends with: “Donald Trump did this” and Amanda cries in the background, while her husband consoles her.
+The commercial ended with: “Donald Trump did this” and Amanda cried in the background, while her husband consoled her.

 The ad is part of a $30 million ad campaign that will air in battleground states on local stations and cable television, as well as national cable, the Biden campaign said.